hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 we have seen before in form of base_properties.props, but this time we are doing it right with less variables.

-All the common styles go into theme folder.
+All the common styles for desktop, tablet and mobile go into theme folder.
 This folder includes the base.less and mixins.less that holds all the variables and mixins that are used in the other styles.
 Modify these values to meet your theme's needs.

-The theme specific styling that cannot be set in base.less or cannot be found in theme/main.less, should go to theme/custom.less.
+The theme specific styling that cannot be set in base.less, should go to theme/custom.less.
 If you would like to have multiple files for your theme, just create a new .less file and include it to init.less.
-All the less files are imported to the init.less files in their folders, which then get imported to style.less.
+All the less files are imported to the init.less files in their folders, which then get imported to style.less and/or responsive.less.

-The mobile first approach means that we first style for mobile devices and only after it for other devices.
-This does not mean that we cannot have styles that are only applied to mobile devices.
-For this, we have the mobile folder that holds mobile/main-moible.less.
+For styles that should be applied to mobile version only, we add them to mobile/main-moible.less.
 The same goes for desktop/main-desktop.less and tablet/main-tablet.less.